VFEM: Visual Feature Empowered Multivariate Time Series Forecasting with Cross-Modal Fusion: Experiments

 \subsection{Setup}

-Since the number of variates in multivariate time series varies across different datasets, and the variable dimension and temporal dimension length of the input time series are often highly imbalanced, we adopt the encoder of SigLip2-base-Naflex \cite{tschannen2025siglip2} as the backbone of the vision large model, which allows arbitrary adjustment of image height and width.
-During training, all parameters of the visual encoder are frozen, and only the remaining parts of VIFO are trained, with trainable parameters accounting for only 7.45\% of the total parameters.
-The input time series length $L=512$, and the output length $F\in\{96, 192, 336, 720\}$.
+Since the number of variates in multivariate time series varies across different datasets, and the variable dimension and temporal dimension length of the input time series are often highly imbalanced, we adopt the encoder of SigLip2-base-Naflex \citep{tschannen2025siglip2} as the backbone of the vision encoder, which allows arbitrary adjustment of image height and width ($d_v = 768$).
+During training, all parameters of the visual encoder are frozen, and only the remaining parts of VFEM are trained, with trainable parameters accounting for only 7.45\% of the total parameters.

-We select multiple competitive models as baselines, including the Base and Large versions of Chronos \cite{ansari2024chronos} and Moirai \cite{woo2024morai}, as well as UniTST \cite{liu2025unitst} and GPT4TS \cite{zhou2023one}.
-Small models such as TimesNet \cite{wu2022timesnet} and PatchTST \cite{nie2023timeseriesworth64} were also included.
-Experiments were conducted on 7 datasets, including ETTh1, ETTh2, ETTm1, ETTm2, Electricity, Weather, and Traffic.
-To ensure the robustness of results, each experiment was run 3 times with different random seeds.
-Chronos and Moirai did not report results on the Traffic dataset, as this dataset has an excessive number of variables.
+The key hyperparameters are configured as follows: input sequence length $L=512$, prediction horizon $F\in\{96, 192, 336, 720\}$, normalization window $W=512$, number of segments $N_s=32$, hidden dimension $d=1024$, number of temporal encoder layers $N_t=1$, and number of fusion encoder layers $N_f=1$.
+We use the Adam optimizer with learning rate $10^{-4}$ and train for 300 epochs with early stopping.